Watercress Sauce. A velvety Number which goes well with Fish Dishes.

 Romesco Sauce's origins is from Spain.
 As well as Hazelnuts and Stale Bread or Breadcrumbs, the other Ingredients are Olive Oil (or Sunflower Oil), Sherry Vinegar (or Red Wine Vinegar), Garlic, Shallots ( or Onions), and Herbs like Parsley, Chervil, Fennel fronts or even Mint.
 It is a Sauce full of texture but also full of taste.
 Like most Tomato Sauces, it does go well with Fish but also Vegetables, White Meat and Lamb.
 This Sauce makes the most of produces you do get in Autumn.

 Another Sauce which does classify as a base Sauce is the Sauce Espagnole which also has Tomatoes.
 It does start with a Roux Brun which is simply Butter and Flour cooked together until the colour is brown almost a caramelised one. (they are also Roux Blanc, pale, made to prepare Béchamel Sauce, and Roux Blond which is rendered in between a Roux Blanc and a Roux Brun hence it will be more yellow).
 But it also involves a Demi-Glace or Fond Brun.
-This is the Juices/ Broth you do collect and reduces from Meat like Beef or Veal.
+Those are the Juices/ Broth you do collect and reduce from Meat like Beef or Veal.
 It can also be called Bouillion or Court Bouillion.
 It is dense and full of meaty flavour.
 Other elements in the Sauce Espagnole consist of a mix of Vegetables called Mirepoix.
 It is often made with diced Onions, Carrots and Celery.
 This mix can also be called the Holly Trinity.
 Again it does vary for nothing is set in stones with recipes.
 They do travel with individuals.
 They do not have frontiers.
 They have a beating heart like humans.
 They breathe and live their time and outdo their space.

 sauce-espagnole-base.png